dgonzalb/BambooPaymentDoc/content/es/docs/Forms/Embedded-Checkout-Form.md

 Integrating this form into your site or _app_ provides users with a simplified and responsive payment experience suitable for web and mobile applications.

-## Import of the Javascript Library
+## Import of the JavaScript Library
-Find the functionalities of the Embedded Checkout form in a Javascript library, which must be imported into the client’s website directly from a public URL of our platform.
+Find the functionalities of the Embedded Checkout form in a JavaScript library, which must be imported into the client’s website directly from a public URL of our platform.

-Find the functionalities of the Embedded Checkout form in a Javascript library, which must be imported into the client’s website directly from a public URL of our platform.
+Find the functionalities of the Embedded Checkout form in a JavaScript library, which must be imported into the client’s website directly from a public URL of our platform.

 ```javascript
  <script src="{api_environment}/v1/Scripts/PWCheckoutNoModal.js?key={PublicAccountKey}" type="text/javascript"></script>